 Why Manufactured Homes Get So Dusty and How to Fix It

-If you live in a manufactured home, you may have noticed that it gets dustier compared to traditional homes.
+If you live in a manufactured home, you may have noticed how dusty it gets compared to traditional homes.
 While older homes may accumulate dust in specific areas, manufactured homes tend to have a more widespread issue.
-In this article, we will explore the reasons why manufactured homes get dusty and the solutions to fix the problem.
+In this article, we will explore the reasons why a manufactured home may get dusty and the solutions to fix the problem.

 The filters on forced-air HVAC systems are the first line of defense against dust and pollen.
 If you haven’t replaced the filters in a long time, they likely cause your dust problem.
 Additionally, cheap filters have large holes that allow dust to pass through, and the dust re-enters your home through the cooling and heating vents.
 Start by inspecting your filters and replacing old ones with new, high-quality ones with a high MERV rating, indicating the filter’s efficiency.
 A typical fiberglass filter is rated 1-4, while the best HVAC filter is rated 5-8.
 Replace your filters every three months or sooner if they get clogged quickly.